gaojieqi/img-reg-python/README.md

 Need someone to optimize the algorithm of seperating the numbers in chaos.

-Number-Detection is the next step but good proposition around it is fully welcome.Please give the pseudocode in order to show your thought process.In me,flowing methods are under consideration:
+Digits-Detection is the next step but good proposition around it is fully welcome.Please give the pseudocode in order to show your thought process.In me,flowing methods are under consideration:

 1.svm